septentrio-gnss/septentrio_gnss_driver/README.md

 ## ROS Wrapper
 ### ROSaic Parameters
-The following is a list of ROS parameters found in the, say, `rover.yaml` file.
-The majority of the parameters is of string-type, yet some of them are integers, e.g. the parameter determining the serial baud rate or the one setting the polling period, and yet again others are boolean, e.g. `use_sbf`.
+The following is a list of ROSaic parameters found in the `rover.yaml` file.
 - Implemented Parameters Configuring Communication Ports and Processing of GNSS Data
   - `device`: location of device connection
-    - for serial connections, the device node, e.g., `"/dev/ttyUSB0"`
+    - for serial connections, the device node, e.g., `/dev/ttyUSB0`
-    - for TCP/IP connections, a `"host:port"` specification
+    - for TCP/IP connections, a `host:port` specification
       - If the port is omitted, `28784` will be used as the default for TCP/IP connections.
 If another port is specified, the receiver needs to be (re-)configured before the ROS driver can be used.
-    - default: empty string `""`
+    - default: empty, ``
   - `serial/baudrate`: serial baud rate to be used in a serial connection
     - default: `115200`
   - `frame_id`: name of the ROS tf frame for the mosaic-X5, placed in the header of all published messages
     - In ROS, the [tf package](https://wiki.ros.org/tf) lets you keep track of multiple coordinate frames over time.
 The frame ID will be resolved by [`tf_prefix`](http://wiki.ros.org/geometry/CoordinateFrameConventions) if defined.
 If a ROS message has a header (all of those we publish do), the frame ID can be found via `rostopic echo /topic`, where `/topic` is the topic into which the message is being published.
-    - default: `"gnss"`
+    - default: `gnss`
   - `datum`: datum that (ellipsoidal) height should be referenced to in all published ROS messages
     - Since the standardized GGA message does only provide the orthometric height (= MSL height = distance from Earth's surface to geoid) and the geoid undulation (distance from geoid to ellipsoid) for which non-WGS84 datums cannot be specified, it does not affect the GGA message.
     - default: `ETRS89`